 The deliberative process would be very important.
-The chamber that the House of Citizens met in would be very different to the House of Lords - a complete redesign would be needed.
+The layout of the chamber that the House of Citizens met in would be very different to the current layout of the House of Lords.
+A complete redesign would be needed.

-The House of Citizens would typically sit at tables of around 10 people, together with a facilitator and a note-taker.
-They would discuss proposals, listen and question experts, and a qualified, independent table facilitator would ensure that everyone's voice was heard and no one dominated the discussion.
+The House of Citizens would typically sit at tables of around 10 people, together with a facilitator and a table secretary.
+They would discuss proposals, listen to and question experts, and a qualified, independent facilitator would ensure that everyone's voice was heard and no one dominated the discussion.

 The tables discuss and refine proposed amendments (or decide to accept, reject or delay the bill), finally voting for their preferred outcome.

 Typically we would expect the House of Citizens to be given a few weeks to go through a detailed deliberative process with these stages:

 - Learning phase: The assembly studies the history, options and complexities of the bill, with access to a wide array of experts.

 - Consultation phase: The assembly consults widely, around the country and in their own constituency.